reduxjs/reselect/README.md

 export default VisibleTodoList
 ```

-The problem is that a selector created with `createSelector` only returns the cached value when its set of arguments is the same as its previous set of arguments.
+A selector created with `createSelector` only returns the cached value when its set of arguments is the same as its previous set of arguments.
 If we alternate between rendering `<VisibleTodoList listId="1" />` and `<VisibleTodoList listId="2" />`, the shared selector will alternate between receiving `{listId: 1}` and `{listId: 2}` as its `props` argument.
 This causes the arguments to be different on each call, so the selector will always recompute instead of returning the cached value.
 We will see how to overcome this limitation in the next section.

 ### Sharing Selectors Across Multiple Components

-| The following will only work with React Redux v4.3.0 and greater
+> The following will only work with React Redux v4.3.0 and greater

 In order to share a selector across multiple `VisibleTodoList` components **and** retain memoization, each instance of the component needs to have its own individual copy of the selector.